 ManageEngine OpManager is comprehensive network monitoring and network troubleshooting software.
 It monitors network devices like switches, routers, servers, and storage devices for availability, health, and performance.
-OpManager also monitors response time, packet loss, services, processes, and other hardware metrics.
+OpManager also monitors response time, services, processes, and other hardware metrics, along with packet loss monitoring.
 By providing real-time insights into your network, OpManager helps you identify and troubleshoot network issues before end users are impacted.

 Network issues and troubleshooting tips